 Doe’s will have mammary glands and teets that can be cut away.
 They are the tissue separate from the rest of the organs and attached to their teets.
 If a doe has recently been nursing, the glands behind the teets may be somewhat large.
 Remove this by cutting the skin around them and pulling the whole thing out.
 Then, toss them to the side.

 Continue cutting and separating the tissue until you get to the pelvic bone.
 If you have a bone saw, you may want to cut through that bone.
 If you don’t, just cut the tissue to open the area more.
 Careful not to cut into the hams; separate the two.
 The guts should all be hanging out of the body now, with some blood draining.
 Try not to step into it as you work.

 Cut away the rectum and other areas discarding them as you work.
 While working in this area, take extra precautions to ensure you don’t puncture any intestines or other organs.

 The next step in learning how to field dress a deer is to go back to the ribs’ base and separate them.
 This is where the sturdy knife comes into play.
 Place the knife’s blade at the bottom of the rib cage, and force your way through.
 Cut each rib bone all the way to the top.
 This will expose the chest cavity and make cleaning out the chest cavity easier.

 Cut away the tissue from the inside of the rib cage.
-The organs should somewhat fall out, but still, be connected.
+The organs should fall out but still be connected.
 You should still be cautious.
 Ensure that all tissue is separated from both sides of the rib cage.

-Pull all the guts from inside the body, and drag off to the side.
+Pull all the guts from inside the body, and drag them off to the side.
 Rock the body to drain the remaining amount of blood from inside.
 The animal is now ready to drag from the woods.
 Tie a length of rope to each of the back hoofs and pull.
 It will be heavy but not as heavy as it was about 20 minutes ago.